tomsWebConsulting/twcsl/Bookmarklet/Page/Blog/Blog Post Settings Author Menu Sort/README.md

 ## How to Use

+* Add a BASIC AUTHOR with a DISPLAY NAME of **TWC Blog Post Settings Author Menu Sort**

 * Edit a blog post's settings.

 * Select the AUTHOR menu.
 Be sure to select it but not select an item and move